saylordotorg/course_hist363/Unit02.md

+---
+layout: default
+title: "HIST363: Global Perspectives on Industrialization"
+course_description: "A detailed study of the history and dynamics of industrialization, with particular emphasis on its global nature and its economic, social, and environmental effects from ancient times to the present."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Ancient and Early Modern Industry** <span id="2"></span> **Industry did not begin with the Industrial Revolution.
 Ancient societies produced consumer goods on a large scale, serving markets